Masuyama-lab/HFTCA/README.md

 Proc. of 2020 International Symposium on Community-centric Systems (CcS 2020), pp. 1-6, Tokyo, Japan, September 23-26, 2020."

-Please contact "masuyama@cs.osakafu-u.ac.jp" if you have any problems.
+Please contact masuyama@omu.ac.jp if you have any problems.